wasmerio/wasmer-go/README.md

 # License

-The entire project is under the BSD-3-Clause license.
+The entire project is under the MIT License.
 Please read [the `LICENSE` file][license].